 Cherry Blossom Festival

-This annual city-wide event celebrates the gift of the 3,000 cherry trees from the city of Tokyo to the people of Washington, D.C.
-There will be daily international cultural performances, sporting events, arts and crafts demonstrations and plenty more. [see "Cherries Jubilee," page 20] Washington, D.C.
-877-44BLOOM; www.national cherryblossomfestival.org
+Celebrate the cherry trees as they blossom around Washington, D.C., with daily international cultural performances, sporting events, arts and crafts demonstrations and plenty more.
+Washington, D.C.
+877-44BLOOM; www.nationalcherryblossomfestival.org

-Learn to recognize and manage medical emergencies while under way at this Chesapeake Area Professional Captains Association course.
+Learn to recognize and manage medical emergencies while underway at this Chesapeake Area Professional Captains Association course.
 Advance registration suggested.
 Annapolis Elks Lodge, Edgewater, Md.
-9 a.m.-3 p.m.
-410-267-7651; www.capca.net.
+9 a.m.-4 p.m.
+410-267-7651; www.capca.net